aletheon/eleutherios-mvp/docs/eleuscript.md

 ## Core Concepts

 ### 1. Policies
-A policy is a container for governance rules.
+A policy is a container for governance rules and service definitions.

 ```eleuscript
 policy SocialHousingPolicy {